niyeldeii/essays/becoming_one_essay.md

 These days, I consider myself more of a systems architect than a line-by-line coder.

 What I do is high-level abstract architecture.
-I define the shape of the system—the components, the interfaces, the data flows, the invariants.
-Then I use AI to fill in the implementation.
+I define the shape of the system—components, interfaces, data flows, invariants—and then use AI to fill in the implementation.
 I review.
 I steer.
 I correct.

 The mental model is: I'm the sorcerer; the AI is the familiar.
 I set the intent; it does the conjuring.
 But I still inspect the magic.

-This is different from both extremes.

-It's not "reject AI and write everything yourself."
-That's a losing strategy.
-You'll be outcompeted by people who use the tools.
+Rejecting AI and writing everything yourself is a losing strategy—you'll be outcompeted by people who use the tools.

-It's not "hand everything to AI and accept whatever it produces."
-That's how you get security holes, architectural drift, and a codebase nobody understands.
+But handing everything to AI and accepting whatever it produces leads to security holes, architectural drift, and codebases nobody understands.

-It's integration.
+The answer is integration.
 Symbiosis.
 Using the AI as the minion it is and orchestrating it properly.

 The skills that matter now are different than they used to be.